2017–18 UConn Huskies women's basketball team: Oklahoma

-UConn faced Oklahoma in a game technically on a neutral court, as it was neither the home court for Connecticut nor Oklahoma but playing in the Hall of Fame women's Holiday Showcase in Uncasville, Connecticut felt like a home game.
-The game itself almost seem like an afterthought, as it represented 1,000 wins for head coach Geno Auriemma, but Oklahoma tried to spoil the celebration.
-The Huskies had a 15-point lead at halftime—the Sooners cut that deficit to seven points midway through the third quarter when Connecticut responded with a 13–3 run to build the lead back to 17 points.
-After the final gun sounded on the 88–64 win the celebration began.
-Auriemma was treated to tributes from former players and a Hall of Fame jacket as well as a cake, but he wasn't expecting to see many members of his inaugural 1985 team in attendance.
+UConn faced Oklahoma in a game technically on a neutral court, as it was neither the home court for Connecticut nor Oklahoma, but playing in the Hall of Fame women's Holiday Showcase in Uncasville, Connecticut felt like a home game.
+The game itself almost seemed like an afterthought, as it represented 1,000 wins for head coach Geno Auriemma, but Oklahoma tried to spoil the celebration.
+The Huskies had a 15-point lead at halftim.
+The Sooners cut that deficit to seven points midway through the third quarter, when Connecticut responded with a 13–3 run to build the lead back to 17 points.
+After the final gun sounded on the 88–64 win, the celebration began.
+Auriemma was treated to tributes from former players and a Hall of Fame jacket as well as a cake, but he was not expecting to see many members of his inaugural 1985 team in attendance.

-The win moved Auriemma into company with two other women's basketball coaches who have reached the 1,000-win mark.
-Two of those coaches are Pat Summitt and Tara VanDerveer.
+The win moved Auriemma into company with two other women's basketball coaches who had reached the 1,000-win mark, including Pat Summitt and Tara VanDerveer.
 In an odd coincidence, the third member of the club, Sylvia Hatchell, reached the milestone a few hours earlier.
-Auriemma reached the milestone faster than any other coach doing so with only 135 losses.
+Auriemma reached the milestone faster than any other coach doing so, with only 135 losses.

 Duquesne

-UConn continued its tradition of scheduling a game near the hometown of seniors by playing Duquesne in Toronto, as a homecoming game for Nurse who is from Hamilton, Ontario.
+UConn continued its tradition of scheduling a game near the hometown of seniors by playing Duquesne in Toronto, as a homecoming game for Nurse, who is from Hamilton, Ontario.
 The game was a sellout, held at the Mattamy Athletic Centre.
 Nurse hit 9 of 11 field-goal attempts to score 24 points for the Huskies.
 It was not the first time that Nurse had played in this arena.
-She played there previously while in high school and when playing for the Canadian national team when she led the team to a win over the US in the Pan American games.
+She played there previously while in high school and when playing for the Canadian national team, when she led the team to a win over the US in the Pan American games.
 However, it was the first time her grandparents had watched her play wearing a Connecticut jersey.
-Samuelson scored 33 points as the Huskies won the game 104–52.
+Samuelson scored 33 points, and the Huskies won the game 104–52.

 Memphis

 UConn opened conference play with the game against Memphis on the day before New Year's.
 The start time was 1:30 PM, and the early start made it easy for fans to make it to the game.
 Just over 12,000, the largest crowd of the year, attended the game.
-Williams took ten shots and hit every one of them to score 20 points.
+Williams took ten shots and hit every one, to score 20 points.
 Although Memphis had come into this game with a four-game winning streak, the Huskies won 97–49.
-They have now won every single one of their 83 conference games.
+They had now won every one of their 83 conference games.